 Elizabeth Holmes, for all intents and purposes, did not seem to act or lead with integrity.
 She told “outright lies more than once”.
 One employee, after five years at Theranos, is described as “no longer [trusting] anything she said”.

 This filtered down to the rest of the organisation, leaving another worker “troubled by what he saw as a culture of dishonesty at the company”.

 An executive’s integrity can determine their success.
 Integrity came up in my own discussion with PSA’s Regional CEO for Southeast Asia, Ong Kim Pong, who highlighted it as a key trait he looks for in the next generation of leaders.

-Indeed, former US president Dwight Eisenhower once made a statement that affirms this notion: “The supreme quality for leadership is unquestionably integrity.”
+But don’t just take it from me – as former US president Dwight Eisenhower once affirmed, “The supreme quality for leadership is unquestionably integrity.”

 5. A culture of communication & transparency is better for everyone.

 Employees would frequently turn up at Theranos and realise that their colleagues were gone.
 They would joke, bleakly, that said colleagues had been ‘disappeared’ (this is a colloquial phrase generally used to refer to someone who has been murdered, perhaps by ‘the mob’ or some other equally shadowy organisation).

 Even when one employee had outwardly provided a perfectly legitimate reason to leave the company – in this case, to move to another city to be with her partner – Holmes allegedly still did not allow her to “say goodbye to her team and to tell them why she was leaving”.
 The employee had to sneak off immediately, almost like a thief in the night.